 - You can contact your creditor directly to discuss the situation and come to some sort of arrangement that suits both parties

-- You can get in touch with Wilson Field and we will be able to provide you with advice on how to deal with this situation and we can help you to deal with your debt problems through insolvency proceedings or our business restructuring services.
+- You can get in touch with us and we will be able to provide you with advice on how to deal with this situation and we can help you to deal with your debt problems through insolvency proceedings or our business restructuring services.

 If you are an insolvent company, you should get in touch on 0800 901 2475 for information and advice as soon as possible.